Heckie75/eQ-3-radiator-thermostat/README.md

  unlock                                         - Unlocks thermostat.
 No PIN required! status                                         - Syncs time, Prints target temperature, mode and timers
-                                                  (in debug mode also last command even of official app, set log_user to 1 in code!) clear                                          - Clear buffer of last request (will be printed in debug mode, set log_user to 1 in code!) reset                                          - Factory reset
+                                                  (in debug mode also last command even of official app, set log_user to 1 in code!) json                                           - Simular to status but in json format clear                                          - Clear buffer of last request (will be printed in debug mode, set log_user to 1 in code!) reset                                          - Factory reset
 ```